learn-co-students/dc-web-071618/07-intro-to-orms/README.md

 * Demonstrate that ORMs are the pattern connecting scripting languages and databases
 * Explain how the sqlite gem works as a driver or wrapper around SQL
-* Implement HEREDOCs to be saved in variables to be executed by SQL driver
+* Implement HEREDOCs to be saved in variables to be executed by SQL driver make writing + reading our ruby nicer
++ Using ?s in our strings lets us safely update our database
 * Perform persistent CRUD actions on two separate models

 ## CRUD REVIEW

+C - Create
+.new - create a new instance of a class in ruby
+INSERT INTO - sql create a new row

+R - Read
+getters
+.all - return all of the instances of a class
+SELECT ...

+U - Update
+setter methods
+UPDATE () WHERE

+D - Delete
+__ blank in ruby
+DELETE

+*Table Manipulation*
+CREATE TABLE
+.schema
+ALTER TABLE ADD COLUMN
+DROP TABLE

+## Domain
 A tweet belongs to a user and has some message content - must have user_id

 The belongs_to must have a user_id on it